-In the next twelve months we may use, as needed, our revolving credit facility or additional sources of borrowings in order to fund our ongoing operations, repurchase our ordinary shares, or support our long-term growth.
+In the next twelve months we may use, as needed, our revolving credit facility or additional sources of borrowings in order to fund our ongoing operations, support our long-term growth through strategic investments, or purchase our ordinary shares.
 We have other financial obligations that constitute additional indebtedness based on the definitions within the credit facility.
-The amount available for borrowing under our credit facility as of September 30, 2013 is as follows:
+As of December 31, 2013, the amount available for borrowing under our credit facility was as follows, not including the subsequent amendment to our credit agreement described above:

-In thousands September 30, 2013 Maximum aggregate available borrowing amounts \$ 497,500 Outstanding borrowings of credit facility 270,000 Remaining amount 227,500 Limitations to borrowing due to debt covenants and other obligations (1) (1,514) Amount available for borrowing as of September 30, 2013 (2) \$ 225,986
+In thousands D ecember 31, 2013 Maximum aggregate available borrowing amounts \$ 496,250 Outstanding borrowings of credit facility 204,500 Remaining amount 291,750 Limitations to borrowing due to debt covenants and other obligations (1) (2,082) Amount available for borrowing as of December 31, 2013 (2) \$ 289,668

 (1) Our borrowing ability can be limited by our debt covenants each quarter.
-These covenants may limit our borrowing capacity depending on our leverage, other indebtedness, such as installment obligations and letters of credit, and other factors that are outlined in our credit agreement filed as an exhibit in our Form 8-K filed on February 13, 2013.
+These covenants may limit our borrowing capacity depending on our leverage, other indebtedness, such as installment obligations and letters of credit, and other factors that are outlined in our credit agreement filed as an exhibit in our Form 8-K filed on February 13, 2013 and January 22, 2014